-It must not be concluded from the foregoing that Mexico's educational rewakening has been entirely in the interest of the rural districts.
+It must not be concluded from the facts which I have presented that Mexico's educational rewakening has been entirely in the interest of the rural districts.
 Both inside and outside the federal district, the Department of Education has carried on an intensive campaign for the improvement of the city schools.
-Part of this campaign has been to establish "Escuelas Tipicas" or model primary schools in the capital of each state.
+Part of this campaign has been to estab-

+Lish "Escuelas Típicas" or model primary schools in the capital of each state.
 Also, the government maintains some 30 industrial and commercial schools in various cities of the Republic.
-In the federal Capital, the institutions of higher learning - the National University and the Preparatory Schools - have been reorganized along more modern and more democratic lines, and in the field of primary education the 8 new "Escuelas al Aire Libre" (Open Air Schools) represent a most original and novel contribution to school architecture and pedagogical practice.
-If space permitted, it would be interesting to treat in detail these and other aspects of the work of the Department of Education.
-What has been set down here, however, is perhaps enough to reveal the major tendencies of the modern Mexican educational movement.
+In the federal Capital, the institutions of higher learning - the National University and the Preparatory Schools - have been reorganized along more modern and more democratic lines, and in the field of primary education the 9 new "Escuelas al Aire Libre" (Open Air Schools) represent a most original and novel contribution to school architecture and pedagogical practice.
+If time permitted, it would be interesting to treat in detail these and other aspects of the work of the Department of Education.
+This brief survey, however, is perhaps enough to reveal the major tendencies of the modern Mexican educational movement.

-By way of summarizing the foregoing and balancing the books for Mexican education, the following facts may be rehearsed:
+By way of summary and balancing the books on the present status of Mexican education the following facts may be passed in review: